≪ Go to our review of Solar Chargers

 Multiple Device Charging Speed

 The Powerport Lite 15 performed best out of the three mid-range panels in its ability to charge multiple devices at once.
 It managed to continue charging two external batteries when we plugged them both into the panel.
 Other products, like the Nekteck 14W had trouble charging both the batteries, but the Powerport Lite 15 delivered a charge slowly, but consistently.
-The Anker PowerPort 21W takes the cake in this metric, earning a near perfect 9 out of 10, while all other contenders scored 6 and unders.
+The Anker PowerPort 21W takes the cake in this metric, earning a near perfect 9 out of 10, while all other contenders scored 6 and under.

 The Powerport Lite 15 is an incredibly durable panel.
-Its advantage is the industrial strength PET polymer-faced solar cells that are surrounded by weather resistant canvas, which basically means that these cells can handle the elements.
+Its advantage is the industrial strength PET polymer-faced solar cells that are surrounded by weather-resistant canvas, which means that these cells can handle the elements.
 Though not fully waterproof, the panel can withstand a sprinkling of rain and most other challenges the elements throw at it.
 Another positive is its Velcro pocket, which protects the panel's two USB ports as well as any electronic accessories you might have with you.
 The Anker Powerport Lite 21, Instapark Mercury 10, Renogy E.Flex5, and Goal Zero Nomad 7 earned high scores for durability.

 Weight & Portability

 This lightweight powerhouse is an ideal option for long-term travel or people who need to keep multiple devices, like iPads or tablets, charged on the road.
-It is lighter than the Mercury 10W, and less expensive than the even more powerful Anker 21W, making it the perfect in between among our award winners.
+It is lighter than the Mercury 10W, and less expensive than the even more powerful Anker 21W, making it the perfect in-between among our award winners.
 The only downside to the Powerport Lite 15 is the size of the storage pouch, which we found could barely fit the new iPhone 6.
 To remedy this small flaw, we recommend storing your electronic accessories elsewhere, rather than relying on the panel for storage.

 On the upper end of the cost scale for smaller panels, the Powerport Lite 15 is a small investment for a very effective and long-lasting panel.
 For $50, the panel is reliable and won't hang you up to dry if a cloud passes overhead.
 If you are looking at our Editors' Choice, the Anker 21W, but aren't sure you want to commit to the price tag, the Powerport Lite 15 is an ideal compromise.